ryanmcguirecode/semantic-search/README.md

-Playing around with semantic search
+Experiment with using semantic search on top of my textbooks to help study for exams